lefuturiste/duckduckgo-api/README.md

 [![Duckduckgo api](https://duckduckgo.com/assets/logo_homepage.normal.v107.svg)](https://duckduckgo.com)

-Host your own duckduckgo api
+Host your own duckduckgo api, support bang search and instant awnsers

 ## Quick install

-Just run a:
+- Just git clone this repo

-`composer create-project lefuturiste/duckduckgo-api`
+- `composer install`

 Create a .env file in the root directory and fill it with env vars fields (you can get the list of the fields in .env.example)

 ## Usage

 The simplest usage : `GET /search?query=whatever` , ths url will return the first page of row search result with title, description, icon and url and, with that, the instant awnser api result from duckduckgo's true api.

+### bang

 ## The console